13 things to do on a rainy day in the CBD

 You may have already ticked off many of these items without even realising - however it is very important that you finish the list.
 Spend your rainy day working on it - after all, 21 of the 63 must-eats are in the City!
 If you're a believer of the 'everything in moderation' philosophy, at least try the Kentucky Fried Duck (yes, KFD) from Public and the sandcrab lasagne from Il Centro.

 12. See a live show

 Nothing washes out the sound of rain quite like live music.
 Head to Brooklyn Standard, who host live music seven nights a week and specialise in jazz, funk and blues.
-For a bit of that ol' rock'n'roll, settle in at Sonny's House of Blues and if you're feeling particularly brave, have a go on open mic night on Thursdays, or for the safer option head in on a Friday for live music from 5pm.
+Settle in at Embassy Craft Beer Bar, for the adventurous have a crack at open mic night on Thursdays, or for the safer option head in on a Friday for live music from 5pm.

 13. Drink the day away

 Kick back at one of the CBD's many bars and enjoy the sound of the rain with a drink in hand.
-Check out Australian Bartender Magazine's 2015 Bar of the Year The Gresham where the range of whiskies, high ceilings and chesterfield lounges ooze old-world charm.
+The Gresham features a range of whiskies, high ceilings and chesterfield lounges that ooze old-world charm.
 If you like a burger with your beer, pop next door to Red Hook in Gresham Lane for a selection of cocktails and both American and Australian beer and wine.
 If you're a fan of the cocktail jug or beer tower, look no further than Miss Kay's burger bar on George St.